St. Stanislaus Kostka Church (St. Louis, Missouri)

-St. Stanislaus Kostka Church is an independent Catholic church located in the city of St. Louis, Missouri, United States.
+St. Stanislaus Kostka Church is an independent Catholic church located in the city of St. Louis, Missouri.
 Formerly a parish belonging to the Catholic Church, it was established in 1880 to serve the Polish community in the Archdiocese of St. Louis.
+The parish is maintained and managed by its parishioners as a 501(c)3 not-for-profit corporation.

-It is considered to be the best example of the opulent Polish Cathedral style of architecture west of the Mississippi River.
+The church building itself has been called one of the best examples of the opulent Polish Cathedral style of architecture west of the Mississippi River.

-The church is notable for a highly publicized dispute over control of the parish and its assets between the church's lay board of directors and the Roman Catholic Archdiocese of St. Louis.
+The church is notable for a highly publicized dispute over control of the parish and its assets between the church's lay board of directors and the Archdiocese of St. Louis.
 In December 2005, Archbishop Raymond Leo Burke declared the parish's board members and its priest, Marek Bozek, excommunicated and announced his intention to disband the parish with the likelihood that the premises would be sold.
 The parish responded by holding a Midnight Mass on Christmas Eve attended by 1,500 to 2,000 people.
 The church and the archdiocese settled their legal dispute in 2013.

-The parish continues to be maintained and managed by its parishioners as a not-for-profit corporation, calling itself "Catholic", but unaffiliated with the Roman Catholic Church.